alanszlosek/data-type-tables/readme.markdown

 Usage
 ====

-Look at the tests, specifically boot.py for setting up classes, and the individual test files themselves for details.
+Look at the code the examples folder, specifically boot.py for setting up classes, and the numbered files for details.

-Tests
+Note: when extending the TreeModel class, you must first create an instance of your derived class, save it, and then call INSTANCE.makeTree() to create the root node of the tree.
+Otherwise calls to setParent() will fail to do anything.

+Examples
 ====

 1. Create an sqlite3 database with createDb.sh.